imbavirus/BookKeepWeb/README.md

 ## 🌐 Demo

-Try out BookKeep Web without installing!
+Try out BookKeep without installing!
 Visit our [live demo](https://bookkeep-web.home.infernos.co.za/) to explore all features and see the application in action.

 ## 🛠️ Tech Stack